mjpritchard/test-decap-help/content/docs/batch-computing/slurm-queues.md

 {{</command>}}

-Note: Jobs submitted with a number of CPU cores greater than 16 will be terminated (killed) by the SLURM scheduler with the following statement in the job output file:
+Note: Jobs submitted with a number of CPU cores greater than 16 will be terminated (killed) by the Slurm scheduler with the following statement in the job output file:

 #### par-multi